Howardism Musings from my Awakening Dementia

 Lesson 1 - Introduction

 This is essentially similar to the Getting Started guide that comes with Scratch.
-However, I teach them a bit about turtle graphics as well.
+The project is to build a "Puppet Show" with a couple of sprites telling each other a joke.

 This lesson first begins with a discussion of pixels and how to make artwork.
 It then goes over animation and coordinate geometry (in order to show them how to move their artwork.